SchulzLab/RAPID/README.md

 This config file is a simple **tab-delimited** file that has 3 columns, with the **same** headers as mentioned in the above format.
 First field **sampleName** tells the name to be used in the analysis output.
-Second field **location** tells the location of rapidStats analysis folders should be used for extracting the raw counts of gene/regions analyzed
+Second field **location** tells the location of rapidStats analysis folders should be used for extracting the raw counts of gene/regions analyzed (USE ONLY ABSOLUTE PATH)
 Third field **condition** tells whether the sample is *untreated* or *treated* sample.
 For example, Use *treated*  drug treated cancerous samples and *untreated* for cancer samples.

 ##Output file formats